 Moreover, as a result of the break-up of the relations with the Soviet Union, China was confronted with total economic collapse.
 The readjustment of the economy started in 1961, and took place under the leadership of Liu Shaoqi, Deng Xiaoping, Chen Yun and others.
-Mao accepted the responsibility for the disasters and withdrew to Shanghai.
-From here, he plotted his return to the pinnacle of power, which resulted in the Great Proletarian Cultural Revolution.
+During the Seven Thousand Cadres Conference (七千人大会) in Beijing in 1962, when Party officials gathered from late January to early February, and discussed the disastrous famines of the Great Leap Forward that began in 1958, Mao made a self-criticism and then took a step back from power, withdrawing to Shanghai.
+From there, he plotted his return to the pinnacle of power, which resulted in the Great Proletarian Cultural Revolution.

 If the conditions in China turned from bad to worse from 1958 onwards, with the famine that resulted from the Great Leap as the nadir, how did the propaganda apparatus deal with this situation?
 It showed abundance.

 One of the essential aspects of propaganda is that it should reflect reality, while at the same time providing an optimistic outlook of what lies ahead.
 The posters below, all published in 1960, belied what actually had been taking place and continued to provide a surreal picture of life.